5 Segmentation

 YOZ51B6A2QMB 28 31.13 1638 0 0

-Our new dataframe mixes our discrete and continuous variables in a format consumable by a wide array of machine learning tools.
+Our new dataframe now mixes our discrete and continuous variables in a format that is consumable by a wide array of machine learning tools.
 Each column is numeric.
 We could take this even further, but this example will work for now.

 Hierarchical clustering is seductive because its results are so easily illustrated.
-However, the drawback here is that this technique may tell you what you already know for simple models.
-A more precise explanation would be, “The constraint that the structure is hierarchical corresponds to the fact that, although subsets can include one another, they cannot intersect.”
+However, the drawback here is that for simple models, this technique may tell you what you already know.
+A more precise explanation would be “The constraint that the structure is hierarchical corresponds to the fact that, although subsets can include one another, they cannot intersect.”
 (Ian H. Witten 2011) This technique could also be problematic for larger data sets.

 #-----------------------------------------------------------------